dvsander/mdb-search/README.md

 TL;DR: A hacked together web app with a MongoDB Atlas backend using different search queries.

-The live demo has been shut down after 9 months, thanks for all the feedback and support.
-The local set-up can be done in 10 minutes.

 ## Introduction

 Offering a great user Search experience in applications can be difficult, but does not need to be.